A will gives seniors peace of mind

 What happens when an estate without a will goes into probate?

-If someone is single with no children, the state will decide which relatives will inherit.
+If someone is single with no kids, the state will decide which relatives will inherit.
 If no relatives can be found, the entire estate goes to the state.

 Usually, only spouses, registered domestic partners, and blood relatives can inherit under intestate laws.
 Unmarried partners, friends, and charities get nothing.